This article originally appeared on Bookbaby.com

 You might not think having a responsive website is all that important until you consider how many people use iPads or iPhones to search the web.
 At BookBaby, we’re seeing that about 35 percent of visitors to our site are using some kind of mobile device.

 If your author website is not optimized to ensure these readers have a positive experience when they come to you, you’re severely limiting your reach.

 Just as professional design and editing services are essential to ensuring your printed book can compete with traditionally published works, it pays to ensure your author website looks like those used by traditionally published authors.

 There are a variety of services you can use for this (e.g. Wix, WordPress, Squarespace, and HostBaby) that make it simple for anyone to create their own website.
 Finding a Source for web hosting is easier than it has ever been before, but is still one of the most important steps in creating a successful website.
 But these sites will only help you reach a baseline.
 Authors now compete in an extremely crowded market, and if you really want to take your online profile to another level, it may be worth collaborating with a professional web designer.
-It may be worth considering looking into the clickfunnels marketplace to view how you can optimise and design your website solely based on your target audience.
+Thankfully there are plenty of those on the market, such as a Website Design Toronto company, and you can likely find the whole spectrum of developers are available.
+From full companies to individual designers, the sky is the limit for options and design variables, if you want to take the time to explore it all.
+Whilst you do, it may be worth considering looking into the clickfunnels marketplace to view how you can optimise and design your website solely based on your target audience.
 Basing your website on a sales funnel will help you to convert your traffic to sales.

 Tip #6: Offer enticing incentives